Skip to main content

 All this results in a more efficient dryer that can be installed in more places.

-Though ventless dryers are more efficient in terms of the energy usage per cycle, they tend to take longer to dry your clothes.
+Though ventless dryers are more efficient in terms of energy usage per cycle, they tend to take longer to dry your clothes.
 They are not fast.
 Where a conventional hot air dryer typically takes about an hour to dry clothes, a ventless dryer can take anywhere from two to four times as long.
 Ventless dryers also get hot enough to warm a room, so keep that in mind if you live in a small space.

 The two major types of ventless dryer are condenser dryers and heat pump dryers.